-- Generator limitations to be applied such as units to operate with a minimum load and approximations of the impact of any system security constraints. - Adjustments to the setting of regional reserve level requirements.
+- Generator limitations to be applied such as units to operate with a minimum load and approximations of the impact of any system security constraints. - Adjustments to the setting of regional reserve level requirements to approximate the capacity that will be needed to maintain the Reliability Standard. - Short-term operating levels of GPG to improve alignment between historical and expected forecast in the capacity outlook model.